New Testament Christian Churches of America: Constituency and facilities

 While the church's board has not revealed financial or population statistics for NTCC, The Dispatch estimates approximately 105 NTCC churches with 5,000 members worldwide.
-NTCC's official website states it operates churches in Germany; Okinawa, Japan; Panama; the Philippines; and the Republic of Korea; a total of 6 churches overseas.
+NTCC's official website states it operates churches in Germany, Okinawa Japan, Panama, the Philippines, and the Republic of Korea; a total of 6 churches overseas.
+NTCC has an estimated 1,500 – 5,000 members and about 93 churches in the United States.
+According to Pastor Mike Kekel, attendance at the Graham NTCC numbers 700–800 for Sunday services.
+Membership is racially diverse, with about 40% of the congregants being black and others being from Asian or Hispanic backgrounds.

 NTCC owns campground facilities in Santa Fe, Missouri, where ministerial meetings are held.
 The church also operates 12 residence facilities for servicemen near American military bases; most of them are located in Germany, and the Republic of Korea, the United States, England, and Japan.
 For a fee, these residential facilities provide unmarried soldiers a home-style alternative to barracks life.

 NTCC runs the unaccredited New Testament Christian Seminary.
 More than 75 percent of New Testament Christian Seminary alumni are former members of the military, or spouses of former military members.

 Cult accusations and cult-like practices

 The NTCC is an insular organization with dozens of former members of NTCC, including many former ministers, stating that the NTCC is a cult.
 According to the Dispatch, church services are used to bully and humiliate members, whose perceived sins are cited during sermons.
 The Dispatch further states there is rigid control of the relations between men and women, especially in the context of courtship.
-According to the Dispatch report, when members leave NTCC, current members are instructed to shun them.
+According to the Dispatch report, when members leave NTCC, current members are not instructed to shun them.

 Also according to The Dispatch report, sports are discouraged at NTCC because members are expected to spend their time serving God; simple social gatherings such as birthday parties are also restricted.
-Members are forbidden to watch television, referred to as "Devil-vision" by church leaders, or use the internet, referred to as "the sinner-net."
+Members are discouraged to watch television, referred to as "Devil-vision" by church leaders."
 Women are not allowed to wear make-up, wear anything other than dresses and are forbidden to cut their hair.
 Women are further prohibited from holding jobs if they are married.
-Even if ordained at NTCC's Bible seminary, women are not allowed to run a ministry.
+Even if ordained at NTCC's Bible seminary, women are not required to run a ministry.

-The NTCC ministerial leadership arranges engagements of teenage girls to much older ministerial students, many of whom are in their twenties.
-Divorce is strongly encouraged when one of the marriage partners leaves the church.
+The NTCC ministerial leadership does not arranges engagements of teenage girls to much older ministerial students, many of whom are in their twenties.
+Divorce is not encouraged when one of the marriage partners leaves the church.